 It is that time of year again!
-As the weather gets colder and the leaves change, you start to dig through your storage for knitted sweaters and flannel throw blankets.
+As the weather gets colder and the leaves change, you start to dig through your storage for knitted sweaters and flannel throw blankets as you start your autumn organization.
 Before you know it, you will be bundling up in your thick winter jackets and throwing on your scarves and pom-pom berets – you know, the ones with the fluffy ball on the top!
 In with the turtlenecks and out with the swimwear!

 To make way for your duffle jackets and the outrageous amount of scarves you keep buying because they are on a great sale, or just too darn stylish to pass up, you will need to take a look at your seasonal organizational habits.
 Here are some great ways to help you transition from the summer heat to the colder months that will be here in no time!